 1. A complete protein

-Mycoprotein is a complete protein supplying all nine essential amino acids required by adults.
+Quorn is a ‘complete’ protein, supplying all nine essential amino acids required by adults.

 2. May increase fullness

-A study in 2016 reported that mycoprotein increased satiety, thereby reducing energy intake, and improving blood sugar regulation in those who were overweight.
-That said more research is needed to confirm these effects.
+A study in 2016 reported that Quorn increased satiety, thereby reducing energy intake and improving blood sugar regulation in those who were overweight.
+That said, more research is needed to confirm these effects.

 3. May balance cholesterol levels

-A small but interesting 8-week trial carried out across two groups of people with high cholesterol reported positive findings.
-One group were fed cookies containing mycoprotein and the control group ate cookies without mycoprotein.
-By the end of the eight weeks those who had consumed the cookies containing mycoprotein had reduced total and low-density lipoprotein (often referred to as ‘bad’) cholesterol levels.
-However, there have been no further published studies on this topic, so it’s not possible to draw firm conclusions about the effect of consuming mycoprotein for this purpose.
+A small but interesting eight-week trial carried out across two groups of people with high cholesterol levels reported positive findings.
+One group were fed cookies containing Quorn and the control group ate cookies without Quorn.
+By the end of the eight weeks, those who had consumed the cookies containing Quorn had reduced total and low-density lipoprotein (often referred to as ‘bad’) cholesterol levels.
+However, there have been no further published studies on this topic, so it’s not possible to draw firm conclusions about the effect of consuming Quorn for this specific purpose.

-Mycoprotein is a versatile replacement to meat and available in a variety of forms including mince, cutlets, nuggets and burger-style patties.
-These meat-free products are considered helpful in response to the growing global need for protein.
+Quorn is a versatile replacement to meat, and available in a variety of forms including mince, cutlets, nuggets and burger-style patties.
+These meat-free products are considered helpful in response to the growing global need for plant-based protein.

 5. Good source of fibre

-Depending on the mycoprotein product you select, the fibre content will range from around 5g-10g per 100g, making mycoprotein a useful source of fibre.
+Depending on the product, the fibre content is likely to range from around 5g-10g per 100g, suggesting Quorn is a useful source of fibre.

-Those who already have a sensitivity to fungi, such as mushrooms, may find that they are sensitive to mycoprotein and should exercise caution with these foods.
-Speak to your GP if you are concerned about allergies.
+Those who already have a sensitivity to fungi, such as mushrooms, may find they are sensitive to Quorn and should exercise caution.
+Speak to your GP if you are concerned.

-Mycoprotein products may also contain other allergens such as egg, milk and gluten, these will be marked on labels.
-Additional ingredients will collectively alter the nutritional value and allergen profile of the product, so always read the label to ensure the product is appropriate for your needs.
+Quorn products are not always completely plant-based and may contain other allergens, such as egg, milk and gluten; these will be marked on labels.
+Additional ingredients will collectively alter the nutritional value and allergen profile of the product, so always check labels to ensure the product is appropriate for your needs.

 Visit the NHS website to read more about allergies.